Patrick R. Daley

 Patrick Richard Daley (born June 10, 1975) is an American businessman.
 He is the son of the former mayor of Chicago, Richard M. Daley.
 Daley and his father are partners in a Chicago-based investment firm.

 Early life and education

 Patrick Daley is the son of politician Richard M. Daley and Margaret "Maggie" Corbett Daley.
 He attended Mount Carmel High School in Chicago.
 At age 18, Daley enrolled as a cadet in the United States Military Academy at West Point, New York, having been nominated to the academy by U.S. Representative Bill Lipinski.
 He left West Point during his first year.
 In 2004, he received an MBA from the University of Chicago.
 Later that year, the 29-year-old Daley decided to enlist in the Army's regular airborne infantry rather than enter service through officer's training.

+Philanthropy

+Daley has been actively involved in several civic and philanthropic endeavors.
+He serves on the board of various non-profit organizations dedicated to education, youth empowerment, and urban renewal.
+Recognizing the importance of education, he has been a staunch advocate for improving schools and expanding educational opportunities for all residents.

+Personal life

+In 2019, Daley married Tara Flocco with the ceremony held at Theater on the Lake when Patrick’s late mother, Maggie Daley, was memorialized.